openhabfoundation/openhabfoundation.github.io/privacy.md

 The Android app does not need any special rights on your Android phone or tablet.

-In case of errors Firebase Crash Reporting is used to provide the developers with information about the problem.
-These information helps to solve problems and improve the app and our services.
+In case of errors, Firebase Crashlytics is used to provide the developers with information about the problem.
+This information helps to solve problems and improve the app and our services.
+Firebase Crashlytics is a service provided by Google Inc. In case of malfunction or failure, the following information is transmitted to Firebase Crashlytics:

+- Crashlytics Installation UUIDs
+- Crash traces
+- Breakpad minidump formatted data

-Firebase Crash Reporting is a service provided by Google Inc. Further information about handling user data can be found at <https://firebase.google.com/docs/crash>.
+Further information about handling user data can be found at <https://firebase.google.com/support/privacy>.

 The app uses Firebase Cloud Messaging to send messages from your openHAB Server and the cloud service to your Android device.
 Firebase Cloud Messaging is a service provided by Google Inc. Further information this service can be found at <https://firebase.google.com/docs/cloud-messaging/>.